novonordisk-research/MomentumPyClient/README.md

 ## Acknowledgements

-Special thanks to the contributors and the open-source community for their valuable input and support.
+Special thanks to Søren Furbo, Erik Trygg and the open-source community for their valuable input and support.